NEST

 4. If the percentiles of two or more candidates become equal (i.e., in the case of a tie), then the best scores in the sections of the two students would be compared.
 The student with the higher score would get a better rank.

-5. If the tie persists, the students would be given the same provisional rank at the time of declaration of the result, and the tie would be broken by comparing class 12th marks during admission/counseling.
+5. If the tie persists, the students would be given the same provisional rank at the time of declaration of the result, and the tie would be broken by comparing class 12th marks (followed by class 10 marks) during admission/counseling.

 6. If the tie still persists, then the younger student will get a higher rank.